• Start Here!

 I use a piece of thread to cut my rolls.
 Slide the piece of string under the end of the dough and bring it up and cross it and pull.
 It will cleanly and neatly cut the dough without smashing the roll like a knife would do.

-Lay them out on a greased jelly roll pan or large baking sheet pan.
+Lay them out on a greased jelly roll pan or large baking pan.
 You can get 24 on the pan.
 I can get 24 rolls out of the long rolled dough.

 Bake them for about 30 minutes.
 But check them at 20 minutes and every couple minutes after that.
 They should be light golden brown on top.